-All students are required to reside in Berry College on-campus, residence halls throughout their time at GHP.
+All students are required to reside in Berry College on-campus residence halls throughout their time at GHP.
 Each student is assigned one roommate at the beginning of the program.
 Whenever possible, students are paired with a roommate from a different major and geographic area to facilitate communication and provide students with the experience of living with someone with varying interests and/or background.
 Resident assistants also comprise an integral part of the residence experience because they act as sources of information, foster social interaction, and support all students in their designated hall.

-Ninety two percent of students reported having a positive residence hall experience, and most open response and focus group responses suggested that students enjoyed interacting with other students they may not have met otherwise.
-Students also had an overwhelmingly positive experience with their resident assistants: 95% of students stated that their resident assistants respected the others' opinions, and 93% believed that resident assistants fostered social interaction in their halls.
+Ninety-four percent of students reported having a positive residence hall experience, and focus group responses suggested that students enjoyed interacting with other students they may not have met.
+Students also had an overwhelmingly positive experience with their resident assistants: 95 percent of students stated that their resident assistants respected the opinions of others, and 96 percent of students believed that resident assistants fostered a safe and positive living community on their hall.

 The majority of faculty members also resided in an apartment-style residence hall on Berry College's campus, though they were not required to do so.
-Ninety-two percent of faculty who lived on campus felt comfortable in their residence hall, and 83.7% stated that living on campus provided them with more opportunities to build collegial relationships than if they had lived off campus.
+Ninety-four percent of faculty who lived on campus felt comfortable in their residence hall, and 96 percent stated that living on campus provided them with more opportunities to build collegial relationships than if they had lived off campus.
+Focus group data also revealed that living with other faculty members allowed them to grow in their faculty roles, obtain new ideas for classroom instruction, and learn about disciplines outside of their own.